LPS France

 However, external protection alone is not enough.
 You must also consider:

-• L'equipotentialization metallic masses, avoiding potential differences
+• Equipotential bonding of metallic masses, avoiding potential differences

-• THE shielding sensitive cables, protecting the data
+• Shielding sensitive cables, protecting data

-• grounding efficient, ensuring the flow of currents
+• grounding of currents

 3. Connected Monitoring Systems